antonvh/UartRemote/README.md

 The same UartRemote library is also implemented for Arduino.

+# Installation
+## ESP8266
+Copy the [compiled library](Libraries/UartRemote/MicroPython/ESP8266) to the board with webREPL

+## SPIKE Prime and Robot Inventor
+Copy the [installer script](Libraries/UartRemote/MicroPython/SPIKE/install_uartremote.py) in an empty project inside the LEGO software and run the script ones.
+You can discard the script afterwards.

+## ESP32
+Copy the plain python file or the compiled library over to the board with rshell.
+You can get rshell via `pip3 install rshell`.
+Then go `rshell -p /dev/tty.usbserial-141230 -b 115200 --editor nano`.
+You can edit /pyboard/boot.py while you're at it, to configure your wifi connection.

+To copy the library, do this:
+`cp Libraries/UartRemote/MicroPython/uartremote.py /pyboard/`

 # Use cases
 ## Connecting a micropython AI/Computer vision camera to a robotic platform
 On the camera you can use code like this: